Coconut Jelly Duo วุ้นกะทิ

 Lower the heat to the lowest setting and keep the pot covered while you make the other layer.
 Make sure it’s just barely simmering and not boiling away!
 If you have a strong gas stove you might have a hard time getting the heat to stay very low, in that case you can keep it off heat and covered, and reheat it to boiling right before you use it.

 Coconut Water Layer: In another small pot, add coconut water and agar agar powder and stir to break up the powder.
-Add salt and pandan leaf, then bring to a boil, stirring frequently.
+Add sugar and pandan leaf, then bring to a boil, stirring frequently.
 Once it boils, check to see that there aren’t any tiny little grains of agar powder still floating around.
 Keep the mixture hot and covered just like the coconut milk layer.

 Assembly: You can divide up the layers however you wish, but in the video I had 3 layers of white (⅔ cup each) and 2 layers of clear (1 cup each).
 Pour the first layer into your dish, spoon off any bubbles, then refrigerate just until the top has set (about 5 minutes if you’re using the same measurements as me).
 You can test this by gently tapping the layer with your finger, and if it’s no longer liquid and doesn’t stick to your finger, it’s ready to go.